-While there are a lot of things that make Basic Training (officially known as Basic Combat Training) as tough as it is, there's a whole lot we don't realize that make it easy.
+While there are a lot of things that make Basic Training (officially known as Basic Combat Training) tough, there's a whole lot we don't realize that make it easy.
 When we're waking up at 0400 hrs to clean the barracks spotless before PT or doing our best not to cry--or laugh--when drill sergeants are screaming at us, "easy" is the last thing on our mind.
-Of course, as soon as it's over it hits us: that wasn't so bad.
+Of course, as soon as it's all over it hits us: Basic Training wasn't so bad.

 If you're thinking about joining the Army and worried about Basic Training, knowing all this will remind you that you'll make it.
-It won't tell you how to get ready for Basic.
-For that, click here.
 Remember that as long as you want to stay in the Army, the Army will do everything it can to keep you.

 OK, so what makes Basic Training easy?
 Keep reading and find out!

 Take a look at the video above.
 It's a good idea of what to expect from BCT today.
 It looks fun because it is.
 It's also easy.
 Here's why...

 From your first day, someone who outranks you will tell you where to be and where to go after that.
 Your drill sergeant is always with your platoon, keeping everyone together and in step.
 By the time the day's over, you're already back at the barracks.
 Then it's time to turn in: lights out.

 The next day it's the same, you know where to be at all times: from the beginning of the day to the end.
 Go here, do this, go there, do that.
 It's the same, every day until the end.
 And every day until the last you'll never be late for anything.